ozerodar/xml-products-extractor/README.md

 The script extracts information from the `<item>` and `<part>` elements within the XML data.

 ## Output
-The script extracts names of items and their associated spare parts (if applicable) and either writes the output to a specified output file or logs it to the screen based on the provided command-line options.
+The script extracts names of items and their associated spare parts (if applicable) and returns them in a request.
+The script is supposed to run in a browser, so the output string is an html string.
+For more information, see the documentation at `http://localhost:8000`.